purupandey/Machine-Learning---Dalhousie/README.md

 # MachineLearning-CSCI-6505
-This project for learning Machine Learning as per taught by Professor Thomas Trapenberg at DAL.
+Machine Learning as taught by Professor Thomas Trapenberg at DAL.
 There are 7 Assignments covered in this course :-

 <br>Assignment 1– Introduction to Python for Machine Learning <br>